Searching ...

 Even if you don’t live in Denver, getting around can be tough without a car.
 Colorado is a big state with wide, open spaces.
 The next city or town can be further away than you think, with fewer resources in between them.
 Plan wisely when you need to travel.

-While the climate is generally pleasant in Colorado, it can come with some harsh conditions.
-Weather can change dramatically within a day, which is why you see many residents layering up during the seasons.
+While Colorado’s climate is generally pleasant, it can come with some harsh conditions.
+Weather can change dramatically within a day, so you see many residents layering up during the seasons.
 Don’t be surprised when it’s bitterly cold in the morning and perfect golfing weather by afternoon.

 Retirees need to be prepared for severe thunderstorms, intense hail storms, and even snow in the winter months.
 Snow can fall by the foot in some parts of the state.
 The other extreme is drought, which is increasingly common and challenging the entire state.